mboraaksoy/Portfolio/Pricing Panel/README.txt

-This is a CSS Flexbox project I've done myself (by inspecting the already finished end product) while following Colt Steele's Web Developer Bootcamp Udemy course.
+This is a CSS Flexbox project I've made myself (by inspecting the already finished end product) while following Colt Steele's Web Developer Bootcamp Udemy course.